soda-mpc/soda-contracts/README.md

 * Script: The script named gen_account, available in both Python and JavaScript, is provided to facilitate the generation of user accounts.

-* Execution: To execute the script, navigate to the main directory (Devnet) and run the appropriate command depending on the language choice:
+* Execution: To execute the script, navigate to the main directory (soda-contracts) and run the appropriate command depending on the language choice:

     ```bash
     python3 -m onboardUser.scripts.python.gen_account